 Are Marketers Going The Way of the Dodo?
 (Courtesy of Wikimedia Commons)

 Do marketers still have a job in this day and age?
+What happens when everybody becomes a marketer?

-For a start, you can get tonnes of detailed information about virtually any company’s products or services online or offline.
+For a start, everybody can get tonnes of detailed information about virtually any company’s products or services online or offline.
 These include product descriptions, 3rd party reviews, customer reviews, forums, or other related forms of information.

-Best of all, they often come from 3rd party individuals with no selfish vested interests – unlike that salesperson or marketer who hopes to get a fat bonus.
+These inputs often come from 3rd party individuals with no selfish vested interests – unlike that salesperson or marketer who hopes to get a fat bonus.

 Is there still a place for the specialist marketer or publicist in any organisation?
 After all (gulp), who would want to hear more puff from the spin doctor anymore?